 Parole Board of Tasmania

 The Parole Board consists of four members appointed by the Governor of Tasmania:

 The Parole Board has the authority to:

-- grant parole
+- grant parole.

-- defer making a decision on whether a prisoner should be released on a parole order
+- defer making a decision on whether a prisoner should be released on a Parole Order.

-- refuse to release a prisoner on a parole order
+- refuse to release a prisoner on a Parole Order.

-- the likelihood of re offending
+- the likelihood of the prisoner re-offending.

-- the protection of the public
+- the protection of the public.

-- the rehabilitation of the prisoner
+- the rehabilitation of the prisoner.

-- comments made on passing sentence (by the magistrate or judge)
+- comments made on passing sentence (by the Magistrate or Judge).

-- the circumstances and the gravity of the offences committed
+- the circumstances and the gravity of the offences committed.

-- the behaviour of the individual while in prison
+- the behaviour of the individual while in prison.

-- the behaviour of the prisoner during previous parole orders
+- the behaviour of the prisoner during previous Parole Orders.

 - any other matters the Parole Board thinks relevant.